 Some abilities, particularly combat abilities, call for a character to Exert themselves, which causes a character to drop down to the next lowest level of Stamina as a cost of using that ability.
 Other abilities work automatically, as long as the character passively is in the appropriate Stamina level or better.
-Exhausted characters can no longer use any ability that requires Exertion, and it takes a special effort to recover from Exhaustion.
+Exhausted characters can no longer move faster than a walk or use any ability that requires Exertion, and it takes a special effort to recover from Exhaustion.

 Some abilities may grant the Inspired condition, which acts like an extra level of Stamina above Fresh.
 Exerting while Inspired causes a character to shift to Fresh.